localgod/console-color/README.md

   colorcodes will just be removed (And %% will be transformed into %) The transformed string is returned.

-Console_Color::escape() - Escapes % so they don't get interpreted as color codes Takes a string as an argument and returns the escaped string.
+ConsoleColor::escape() - Escapes % so they don't get interpreted as color codes Takes a string as an argument and returns the escaped string.